Let’s talk about business logic. Where should it live inside the enterprise?

 If a customer spends more than X dollars in Y weeks on goods or services in one of our stores in zip code AAAAA or BBBBB, then the customer will receive a 10% customer loyalty discount.

 Where should those sorts of things live?
-Which is really just an indirect way of saying, how should IT manage all of the business logic?
+How should IT manage all of the business logic?

-Second, there are many candidates for where we should store business logic.
-I don’t think any one of them is the right choice in the future, which is arriving right now, by the way, where enterprises build knowledge graphs to unify data and empower analytics and insight machines.
+There are many candidates for where we should store business logic.
+I don’t think any one of them is the right choice for the future, which is arriving right now, by the way, where enterprises build knowledge graphs to unify data and empower analytics and insight machines as part of their data fabric.
 But let’s discuss them anyway because there are lessons to be learned.